chloealbright/DevHiveMind/Architecture/System Design/System Design Interview Process.md

 - maybe talk about when you utilize an API whatever comes to mind.
 - Discuss stateless vs statefull application service with microservices, servers, cache servers etc..

-**Step 3: Wrap (3 - 5 minutes)**
-- Summarize of key design decisions mentioning whatever else you want mention or alternative decisions.
-- Ask about any outstanding concerns.

-### Use Cases/Stories Example:

-1. User uploads pictures or videos.
-2. User views uploaded photos and videos.
-3. User follows, likes, and comments on posts.
-4. User has a feed containing posts from friends.
-5. User can block or unfollow other users.

-### Tactic
+#### Things to mention

-You can say you don't know about this but my idea is .....
+- You can say you don't know about this but my idea is .....

--> this will distribute to different servers pools
+	- this will distribute to different servers pools

--> we also need a cache probably for Likes
+- we also need a cache probably for Likes

--> we also a couple of master DB and slaveDB
+- we also a couple of master DB and slaveDB

-### Load Balancer and Cache:

 - Multiple load balancers for different types of traffic.
 - Local cache for improved response time.
 - CDN network for content distribution.

+### **Step 3: Wrap (3 - 5 minutes)**
+- Summarize of key design decisions mentioning whatever else you want mention or alternative decisions.
+- Ask about any outstanding concerns.

 ### Traffic Estimates: